vnayar/final-fantasy-iii-neoclassical/README.txt

 Command Changes:
 - Fight: Right-hand weapon now receives str/2 instead of str/4 damage.
+- Steal: (Original)
+  - Can only steal first 4 item slots (out of 8) of enemy drop/steal table.
-- Steal: Success chance changed from (level+skill)/255 % to (level+skill)/200 %.
+  - Success chance is (level+skill)/255 %
-  - Enemies found in the crystal tower carry valuable items.
-  - TurtleShells?
-Underwater hidden cave.
-LilithKiss?
-Try lilith enemies.
+- Steal: (Neoclassical)
+  - Item slots that can be stolen are from 0 to 255/(56-skill/4).
+At low skill, it's the first 4 item slots, and at high skill, it's all 8 item slots.
+  - Success chance is (50 + level + skill)/255 %.
+  - Most enemies have enemies have more varied loot.
-  - The earth fang cave has lots of useful items.
+  - Certain enemies are sources of very useful items.
+Try the following locations:
-  - Dorga and Unne clones have precious Fenix Downs.
+    - Crystal Tower
+    - Underwater Hidden Cave
+    - Earth Fang Cave
+    - Bahamut's Cave
 - Escape: Defense/Evasion no longer set to 0.
 - Item: Int contributes more strongly to offensive items, e.g. NorthWind.
 Spi now contributes to potions.